 Step one in addressing sleep concerns for seniors would be to work together with the physician to rule out any underlying conditions (such as depression, anxiety, restless legs syndrome, or even cardiovascular disease, to name a few) and also to receive his / her recommendations on just how to safely improve sleep.
 Several safer alternatives include:

-Midnight Sun Home Care, providers of the companionship for seniors Anchorage AK family members trust, can help in a variety of ways as well.
+Midnight Sun Home Care, the top rated company to turn to when looking for a personal care assistant in Alaska, can help in a variety of ways as well.
 Our fully trained and experienced in-home caregivers can certainly help seniors stay active during the day with exercise programs, fun outings, and more, setting the stage for night’s sleep.
 Contact us online or at (907) 677-7890 for more information.